artkostm/posters/GRAPHQL.md

  -----

- Request format (should be implemented):
+ Request format (should be implemented, POST request):
  ```json
  {
   "query": "...",